Satone7/vscode-comment-translate-deepseek/README.md

 # deepseek-translate README

-The plugin provides a translation source for the ‘comment-translate’ plugin.
+The plugin provides a translation source for the 'comment-translate' plugin.
 Itself does not activate, it starts when enabled is selected.

 ## Features